Ryan O'Reilly: International play

 O'Reilly made his international debut at the 2008 World U-17 Hockey Challenge, scoring six points in six games as captain of gold medal-winning Team Ontario.
 As an underage 17-year-old, O'Reilly gained selection to Team Canada the 2008 Ivan Hlinka Memorial Tournament in Slovakia.
 He scored five points in four games and was named game MVP in the final against Russia as he helped Canada capture the gold medal for the fourth time in five years.

 The following year, O'Reilly was selected as captain of Canada for the 2009 IIHF World U18 Championships.
 In six games, he contributed with five points before finishing in fourth place after losing 5–4 in the bronze medal game against Finland.

 Unable to reach the playoffs with the Avalanche after the 2014–15 regular season, O'Reilly, for the third time in his professional career, was invited to participate in the 2015 IIHF World Championship in the Czech Republic.
 He helped contribute to a dominant Canadian team, scoring ten points in ten games as Canada won gold in the tournament final over Russia, their first victory in the World Championship since 2007.

 O'Reilly repeated as World Champion with Canada in 2016.
 The following year, O'Reilly won silver at the 2017 IIHF World Championship.
 He was named an alternate captain for Team Canada at the 2018 IIHF World Championship.

+In the preliminary round of the 2025 world championships O’Reilly passed Ryan Smyth for the most games played by a Canadian at the world championships, with 62 appearances.

 Personal life

-O'Reilly is the younger brother of fellow professional hockey player Cal O'Reilly.
+O'Reilly is of Irish descent through his paternal grandparents.
+He is the younger brother of fellow professional hockey player Cal O'Reilly.
 The two were teammates with the Sabres.
 His sister, Tara O'Reilly, served as captain of the Carleton Ravens women's ice hockey program in 2009.

 On July 13, 2015, Ontario Provincial Police charged O'Reilly with impaired driving following an incident in Lucan, Ontario when the vintage pickup truck he was driving struck a Tim Hortons.
 He was charged with driving a motor vehicle while ability impaired and care or control over 80 mgs.
 He was acquitted of the charges on July 11, 2016.

+O'Reilly married longtime girlfriend Dayna Douros on June 30, 2018, just one day prior to being traded to the St. Louis Blues.
+The couple have four children together.